Fast and Scalable Inference for Spatial Extreme Value Models: Introduction

 Statistical modelling of extreme weather data has important applications including efficient wind energy management and damage prevention for floods and hurricanes.
 Extreme value theory (EVT) provides the tools for analyzing such data, covering a wide range of applications from climatology \citep{casson99, fawcett06, blanchet11} to insurance and finance \citep{embrechts97, gilli06}.
 Developed under the EVT assumptions, the generalized extreme value (GEV) distribution is commonly used for analyzing a sequence of maxima within non-overlapping time periods.
 Hence, the GEV distribution is also known as the block maxima model. \cite{coles01} provided an overview of the properties and applications of the GEV distribution with an emphasis on the analysis of hydrological and meteorological data.

 Weather extremes are distinguished from other types of extremes due to the potential presence of spatial patterns.
 To incorporate the additional spatial information such as longitude and latitude into the analysis, Bayesian hierarchical modelling is a natural approach.
 The work of \cite{smith87} was the first to show the advantages of Bayesian analysis over likelihood-based methods in some cases of extreme value modelling. \cite{coles96} reviewed the early studies of Bayesian models of extreme values, and discussed the use of Bayesian methods to pool spatial information when data are sparse in the spatial domain.
-Later, \cite{coles98} presented a simulation study of hurricane wind speeds where each GEV parameter was linked to the spatial covariates via a linear combination of a regression function and a Gaussian process. \cite{cooley07} modelled precipitation extremes as conditionally independent given the parameters, which are subsequently assumed to follow spatial Gaussian processes.
-Adding a copula model in the data layer, \cite{sang-gelfand10} dropped the conditional independence assumption, while retaining the spatial Gaussian process layer for the parameters. \cite{reich-shaby12} extended the GEV model framework to max-stable processes, which are an infinite-dimensional generalization of the GEV model. \cite{davison12} provided a comprehensive review of Bayesian hierarchical models of spatial extremes, discussing their development in terms of methodology and theoretical framework.
-Among this class of models, our paper focuses on the GEV models with spatial Gaussian process parameters, which are abbreviated as GEV-GP models.
+Later, \cite{coles98} presented a simulation study of hurricane wind speeds where each GEV parameter was linked to the spatial covariates via a linear combination of a regression function and a Gaussian process. \mbox{\cite{cooley07}} modelled precipitation extremes as conditionally independent given the GEV model parameters, which are assumed to follow spatial Gaussian processes.
+Adding a copula model in the data layer, \cite{sang-gelfand10} dropped the conditional independence assumption, while retaining the spatial Gaussian process layer for the parameters. \cite{reich-shaby12} and \cite{stephenson-etal16} proposed spatial max-stable models whose marginal distribution is GEV, and thus can be viewed as infinite-dimensional generalizations of the GEV model. \cite{davison12} provide a comprehensive review of Bayesian hierarchical models of spatial extremes, discussing their development in terms of methodology and theoretical framework.
+Specifically, they compare three classes of models: latent variable models, copulas, and max-stable models.
+While latent variable models have the flexibility to specify a host of different latent variable structures, they have been criticized for the unrealistic assumption of conditional independence between nearby locations.
+In contrast, copula and max-stable models tend to capture the dependency between these locations more efficiently.
+That being said, \cite{davison12} argue that latent variable models are more useful for estimating marginal (location-specific) quantities such as the expected return level, an important metric for extreme weather analyses (see Section~\ref{sec:method-est-return}).
+This paper, therefore, focuses on latent variable GEV models with parameters modelled via spatial Gaussian processes, which we refer to as GEV-GP models.